TurakhiaLab/panman/README.md

 For information on pnamanUtils installation and usage, please see our documentation page available [here](https://turakhia.ucsd.edu/panman/)

 ## <a name="contri"></a> Contribute <br>
 We welcome contributions from the community to enhance the capabilities of PanMAN and panmanUtils.
 If you encounter any issues or have suggestions for improvement, please open an issue on [PanMAN GitHub page](https://github.com/TurakhiaLab/panman).
-For general inquiries and support, reach out to our team.

 ## <a name="cite_panman"></a> Citing PanMAN <br>
 If you use the PanMANs or panmanUtils in your research or publications, we kindly request that you cite the following paper: XXX